 Avgånär

-Avgånär is a Garmin watch widget for viewing nearby stops and departures at a glance.
+Avgånär is a Garmin watch app for viewing nearby stops and departures at a glance.
 It is perfect for checking if you can stop stressing on your way to the bus – or if it’s time to start running.
-The base version works within Stockholm (SL) in Sweden, while a second version covers the entire Sweden.
+The base version works within Stockholm (SL), while a second version covers entire Sweden.

 It’s the first personal project I’ve released officially.
-After failing to finalise several Android apps, I wanted a smaller project and to focus on MVP principles.
+After not finalising several Android apps, I wanted a smaller project and to focus on MVP principles.
 I started from a personal problem and employed autobiographical design, along with formative feedback from users.

 Overview